djhmateer/djhmateer.github.io/_posts/2020-12-07-xprogressive web apps.md

 ## Add PWA to Stores

-[Mac Firtman article and video](https://firt.dev/pwa-stores/) - yes it is possible to add PWA's to stores.
+[Max Firtman article and video](https://firt.dev/pwa-stores/) - yes it is possible to add PWA's to stores.
 Especially the Google Play Store.
 However for the App Store (which I'm most interested in), you still need to essentially deploy all the assets to the Store, so can't update quickly.

 And stores, and for public apps.